DrZedRP/ZedZone/README.md

 # Dr.Zed's ZedZone

-This mod is heavily WIP and not in any release state yet!
+This mod is heavily WIP and not in any release state yet, but if someone still wants to take a look at it feel free to do so.

-Still if someobe wants to take a look at it feel free to do so.
+An example on how to spawn the zones can be found within the mission's init.c

 ## (Planned) Features Pre-release